jaxon-php/jaxon-website/user/pages/03.docs/04.v5x/06.ui-features/05.call-factories/docs.en.md

 ```

 In a [component](../../components/func-components.html) class, the `rq()` method, called without parameters, returns a `call factory` for the current class.
-If it receives a class as a parameter, it returns a `call factory` for that class.
+If it receives a class name as a parameter, it returns a `call factory` for that class.

 ```php
 class FuncComponent